 Can You Go Into Labor Without Losing Your Mucus Plug?
-An OB-GYN Explains
+A Doctor Explains

-There is a lot that happens on the road to childbirth, and one of the most hyped up precursors to the big event is the loss of the mucus plug.
+As you near your due date, you’re probably on the look out for any signs of labor.
+One of the most hyped up precursors to the big event is the loss of the mucus plug.
 But can you go into labor without losing your mucus plug?
-People have elevated it to some sort of timestamp on delivery, in the form of a huge mess in your underwear or the toilet.
-For all that it is discussed, there is still a lot of confusion about its role.
-Do you always discharge this mess?
-If you feel contractions, but haven't seen your mucus plug, does that mean labor is happening?
+Some people have elevated losing the mucus plug to some sort of timestamp on delivery.
+But what does it really mean to lose a mucus plug.
+What even is a mucus plug, exactly, and does everyone have one?
+For all the buzz you may hear about it towards your last days and weeks of pregnancy, there is still a lot of confusion about how much it really matters.
+If you feel contractions, but haven't seen your mucus plug, is it possible that you could be in labor?

-OB-GYN Natasha Chinn, MD, FACOG, of Brescia and Migliaccio in New Jersey, tells Romper you shouldn't fret if you think labor is happening, but haven't seen your mucus plug.
-"Yes, you can go into labor without passing a mucus plug.
+You shouldn't fret if you think labor is happening, but haven't seen your mucus plug, Dr. Natasha Chinn, an OB-GYN, tells Romper.
+“Yes, you can go into labor without passing a mucus plug.
 The reality is that not everyone has a true plug.
 Some have a thick circular plug and others just a copious amount of mucus.”
-Lucky.
+So yes, you can dilate without losing your mucus plug, and you can go into labor without losing (or noticing that you’ve lost) a mucus plug.

-To those women who don't have a suction cup full of mucus, I tell you that you are fortunate.
-Because, according to Healthline, losing your mucus plug is not even that great of an indicator that you are going to be going into labor with any real haste.
-The website noted that it could be weeks between the time you lose that plug and the time you actually go into labor.
+However, on the flip side, if you have lost your mucus plug, it could still be a few weeks between the time you lose that plug and the time you actually go into labor, Chinn explains.
 That is a real bummer when you feel precisely too pregnant to be mobile — when you feel like your baby has stayed beyond what is polite.

-I lost my mucus plug before going into labor with my children, and let me tell you, it is a harrowing, messy thing.
+I lost my mucus plug before going into labor with my children, and let me tell you, it is bit of a messy thing.
 I lost mine on a Friday at about four in the afternoon.
 I went into labor the following Sunday morning, and delivered my son three hours later.
-11 years after that, I can still recall how utterly grossed out I was by my mucus plug, but in the grand scheme of gross experiences of motherhood?
-It barely registers.
-(Come see me when your child has had the rocket poops across the center console of your car when you're trying to change their diaper, and we'll talk.)
+But regardless, if you feel like you’re in labor and haven’t seen any sign of a mucus plug, trust your body and call your health care provider right away.